noctwilliam/SPS/README.md

 ### This is a project for the course CSC577

 Steps to run the project:
-1. Create a database and three tables named `admin`, `customer`, `reservation` in MySQL.
+1. Create a database and three tables named `admin`, `customer`, `reservation` in any of your MySQL preferred administrator tool.
 2. Run the SQL file in the `sql` folder to create the tables.
-3. Create a file named `connect.php` in the `admin` folder and add the following code:
+3. Create a file named `connect.php` and add the following code to it.
 ```php
 $host = 'localhost';
 $username = 'root';